Associate Professor, Dept. of Global Health, Division of Allergy and Infectious Diseases, Schools of Medicine and Public Health

 In the News:

 Ruanne V Barnabas, MBChB, MSc, DPhil, is an Associate Professor in Global Health and Medicine at the University of Washington and affiliate at the Fred Hutchinson Cancer Research Center.
-Currently, she holds the King K. Holmes Endowed Professorship in STDs and AIDS.
+From 2017 – 2020, she held the King K. Holmes Endowed Professorship in STDs and AIDS.
 Her research focuses on interventions for HIV treatment and prevention, specifically on community-based strategies to increase access to antiretroviral therapy (ART) for HIV.
 She is the protocol chair of the Delivery Optimization for ART Study, which will evaluate the effectiveness and cost-effectiveness of decentralized, community-based ART initiation and follow-up compared to clinic- based care.
 She leads the cost-effectiveness evaluation of other projects including 1) partner services for clients with sexually transmitted infections in Seattle, 2) cervical cancer screening among HIV-positive women in the US and in low and middle income countries, 3) scale-up of PrEP delivery in Africa, and 4) lottery incentives to increase the coverage of ART among men (for which she serves as the protocol co-chair).
 Her projects use empiric data, costs and mathematical models to estimate the potential impact of HIV interventions.
 The ultimate aim of her work is to identify effective and cost-effective HIV treatment and prevention strategies to inform public health policy.